2017-fall-os/tokenizer-lab-f17-Alex5Bal/tokenizer/README.md

   - mytoc.h: header file containing the signatures of each function defined in mytoc.c.
   - mytoc.c: source file containing the functions used to implement a tokenizer.
   - test.c: source file used to receive input and print out the elements of the token vector.
+## Issues
+  - Segmentation fault occurs when there are more than 2 tokens in EMACS.
+  - For debugging purposes, the same program was ran in Eclipse and it ran fine.
+  - Used gdb() to narrow down the error to line 79 of mytoc.c.
+  - Problem was not fixed, not fully functional in EMACS.